Try a seasonal craft that is a bit different with these unique Mod Podge pumpkins! These DIY pumpkins are SO easy to make.

 Preparing the Maps

 There’s nothing that you need to do to the maps to get them ready for this DIY pumpkins project, aside from cutting them into either strips or small squares.
-If you decide to photocopy a map, use laserjet instead of inkjet to avoid ink smearing everywhere.
+If you decide to photocopy a map, it’s ideal to use laserjet instead of inkjet to avoid ink smearing everywhere.

 Dealing with Wrinkles